 Please join the North Lawndale Employment Network for an elegant afternoon tea at the Palmer House Hilton Hotel as we honor the partners and clients who help us to Create a Community that Works at our 13th Annual Sweet Beginnings Tea on Friday, February 16, 2017.
 For more information or to buy tickets, please click here.

-Join the North Lawndale Employment Network, Sweet Beginnings Tea Chair Alaina M. Anderson, event emcee Robin Robinson and our special guest, award-winning filmmaker Kristi Jacobson for a splendid afternoon of tea, beelove™ honey-infused drinks and delicacies, inspiring life stories, and an opportunity to meet our honorees and supporters.
+Join the North Lawndale Employment Network, Sweet Beginnings Tea Chair Alaina M. Anderson, event emcee NBC 5 Special Contributor Art Norma and our awardees for a splendid afternoon of tea, beelove™ honey-infused drinks and delicacies, inspiring life stories, and an opportunity to meet our honorees and supporters.

 We look forward to sharing a cup of tea, compelling stories, and as a special treat, the 2016 TEDWomen documentary about Sweet Beginnings, LLC and Brenda Palms Barber!

 The Voice of the Voiceless Award honors those who provide a “voice” for the marginalized.
 Awardees come from all walks of life, including the worlds of politics, business, professional sports, academia, and others where their work paves the way for lasting change.